 Every product that is manufactured by any brand is supposed to have a differentiating physical characteristic and features which will make it attractive to customers, this characteristic is commonly known as “DESIGN”.

 For building a product as per the consumer’s preferences, designing is the most important “feature.”
-Getting personalized designed products has become a trend – it’s what helps them to set themselves apart from others and dominate over competitors.
+Getting personalized products has become a trend – it’s what helps them to set themselves apart from others and dominate over competitors.

-Let’s take a deep dive and dig out the important aspects of products designer.
+Let’s take a deep dive and dig out the important aspects of products design.
 In this article, I’ll cover basic to advanced principles and approaches to help you design exact products as specified by the end-user.

 What is the products design?